ava-labs/etna-devnet-resources/README.md

 # Etna DevNet Resources

 The Etna DevNet is a temporary Avalanche network instance that was created for the purpose of testing and integrating with the changes introduced in the Etna upgrade prior to their activation on the Fuji testnet.
+The network may be wiped or reset at any time as new AvalancheGo versions become ready for testing.
+The network will be deprecated following the activation of the Etna upgrade on the Fuji testnet.

 This README and repository is a collection of various resources to help in interacting and integrating with the DevNet.